Shopify/krane/README.md

 With this done, you can use the following command to restart all of them:

-`kubernetes-restart <kube namespace> <kube context>`
+`krane restart <kube namespace> <kube context>`

 *Options:*

-Refer to `kubernetes-restart --help` for the authoritative set of options.
+Refer to `krane restart --help` for the authoritative set of options.

 - `--selector`: Only restarts Deployments which match the specified Kubernetes resource selector.
 - `--deployments`: Restart specific Deployment resources by name.

-# kubernetes-run
+# krane run

-`kubernetes-run` is a tool for triggering a one-off job, such as a rake task, _outside_ of a deploy.
+`krane run` is a tool for triggering a one-off job, such as a rake task, _outside_ of a deploy.